PavelShep/alpha_blog/README.md

 Contributions to the Alpha Blog project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the project's repository.

 When contributing, please adhere to the existing coding style and ensure your changes align with the project's purpose.

-## License

-The Alpha Blog project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments